Brie has more than 15 years of experience in intergovernmental relations and legislative affairs at the federal, state, and municipal levels.

 Ida and her husband, Mahlin, a project planner at NXP, have two children.

 Rich Bailey has almost 30 years of experience working on legislative issues at the federal, state, and local levels.
 He joined the City of Austin in 2004 as an Executive Assistant to Councilmember Brewster McCracken.
 From 2006 to 2009 Bailey served as Chief of Staff to Mayor Will Wynn, where he advised and assisted in the formulation of public policy on land use, transportation, and technology among other areas.
-Moving to the Intergovernmental Relations Office Bailey coordinated federal stimulus opportunities and now focuses primarily on federal legislation and regulations.
+Moving to the Intergovernmental Relations Office Bailey coordinated federal stimulus opportunities and now serves as the Intergovernmental Relations Coordinator.